 With the new academic year just around the corner, it’s time to update your website and tool collection.
-We have listed the 35 most useful tools for students, that will surely make your life a little bit easier the coming year.
+In this blog, we have listed the 35 most useful tools for students, that will surely make your life a little bit easier the coming year.

 1. Cold Turkey

-We’ve all been there before: it’s the night before an exam, you’ve spent hours staring at your laptop, but instead of actually revising you’ve spent 90% of the time constantly refreshing all your social media channels.
+We’ve all been there before: it’s the night before an exam, you’ve spent hours staring at your laptop, but instead of actually being productive by revising you’ve spent 90% of the time constantly refreshing all your social media channels.
 That’s where our first useful tool Cold Turkey comes in.
 It describes itself as the ‘toughest website blocker on the internet’.
-You can schedule time slots for certain websites to be blocked, which can’t be turned back once they start.
+You can schedule time slots for certain websites to be blocked, which can’t be turned back once they start, cool right?!
 During those agonising revision nights, some hard discipline is the only thing that will help avoid constant distraction.

 We usually associate brain games with our childhood, back to a time where hours were spent racking our brains on Nintendo DS brain trainers.
 However, such games are no longer a thing of the past!
 Lumosity is a brain training app that helps you improve memory, increase your focus and find your calm.
 A perfect and very useful tool for students during those stressful exam weeks.

 While you’re updating your tool collection, make sure to check out Magnet.me.
 You can find jobs, internships and graduate schemes that perfectly match with your profile!